ikawrakow/ik_llama.cpp/github-data/discussions/201 - What is the NUMA situation _.md

 | qwen3moe ?B Q4_K - Medium         | 16.49 GiB | 30.53 B | CUDA    |   0 |      31 |  1 |   1 |    1 |  tg64 |   31.61 ± 1.01 |
 | qwen3moe ?B Q4_K - Medium         | 16.49 GiB | 30.53 B | CUDA    |   0 |      31 |  1 |   1 |    1 | tg128 |   34.76 ± 1.54 |
 | qwen3moe ?B Q4_K - Medium         | 16.49 GiB | 30.53 B | CUDA    |   0 |      31 |  1 |   1 |    1 | tg256 |   35.70 ± 0.34 |

+> 👤 **ubergarm** replied on **2025-05-21** at **14:26:30**
+>
+> Wow, big gains!
+I'd never heard of "snoop" mode, but don't have a lot of intel server experience:
+>
+> > DIR+OSB mode allows for low local memory latency, high local memory bandwidth and I/O directory cache to reduce directory update overheads for I/O accesses.
+>
+> Are you running hybrid CPU+GPU CUDA offloading some layers?
+I forget your exact system specs and VRAM, but if you can offload the whole thing it can go quite faster psure.
+Also, if I'm running CPU/RAM *only* I generally recompile and disable CUDA backend fwiw.
+>
+> Glad you're having fun tweaking and tuning!

 > 👤 **VinnyG9** replied on **2025-05-21** at **18:07:27**
 >